JetPackInc/icode-scanner/README.md

 #iCode Scanner

-This is used to make an dread icode (barcode) codes, 2021.
+This is used to make icode (barcode) codes and used to read them, 2021.